 Laura is a founding editor of FSJ and now serves as Editor-at-Large, working mostly from Montreal, where she writes, researches, and teaches.
 Laura’s interest in fashion studies began while an undergraduate in Cultural Studies at McGill University, when she realized her Honors essay would be much easier if she chose a topic that didn’t feel like work.
 An obsessive fashion magazine reader, she settled on a thesis about the transition from illustration to photography as the primary medium of conveying fashion news in Vogue in the period between 1910-1960.
 Writing that essay opened the door to a whole world of fashion scholarship.
 Laura first experimented with a few years in indie fashion journalism, and then got serious with an MA in Fashion Studies at Parsons School of Design, where she entered as part of the first cohort in 2012.
 Learning from amazing teachers and inspiring colleagues, Laura’s MA work focused on fashion and violence, particularly how dress can be used to heal from trauma and rebuild and uphold survivors’ sense of self.
 Creating an elective called Fashion and Violence, Laura began teaching at Parsons, where she eventually inaugurated the sophomore requirement Introduction to Fashion Studies.
 More recently, Laura has returned to a practice based in research and writing.
 Her current major project is a book about The Little Shop, a Montreal vintage institution and creative community hub, excerpts from which will appear on FSJ.
 She is also pursuing a research interest in fashion and motherhood, which dovetails with her real life as a mom to Theo, a fashion icon in the making. firstname.lastname@example.org

-Sara Idacavage is an archivist, researcher, educator, and writer with a master’s degree in Fashion Studies from Parsons The New School for Design and a bachelor’s degree in Fashion Merchandising from The University of Georgia.
-She is currently a part-time instructor at Parsons where she teaches courses on fashion history and research methodologies.
-In addition to being an editor of FSJ, Sara writes a bi-monthly column for Fashionista titled “Fashion History Lessons”.
-In the past, Sara has worked as an archivist for prominent American fashion brands as well as The New School Archives and Special Collections.
-She has also contributed to the peer-reviewed academic journals Fashion Theory, Art Libraries Journal, Fashion, Style & Popular Culture, and BIAS: Journal of Dress Practice.
-When Sara is not teaching or writing, you can usually find her wandering around museums or listening to David Bowie.
+Sara Idacavage is Brooklyn-based archivist, researcher, educator, and writer with a master’s degree in Fashion Studies from Parsons School of Design and a bachelor’s degree in Fashion Merchandising from The University of Georgia.
+She currently works as the Collections Manager of the Parsons Fashion Study Collection and teaches courses on fashion history at both Parsons and Pratt.
+In addition to being an editor of FSJ, Sara writes a monthly column for Fashionista titled “Fashion History Lessons”.
+In the past, Sara has worked as an archivist for prominent American fashion brands as well as serving as the Fashion Specialist of The New School Archives and Special Collections.
+Sara has also contributed to the Berg Encyclopedia of World Dress and Fashion, as well as peer-reviewed academic journals that include Fashion Theory, Art Libraries Journal, and Fashion, Style & Popular Culture.
+When Sara is not teaching or writing, you can usually find her wandering around museums and/or listening to David Bowie.
 Check out Sara's portfolio, blog, and Instagram. email@example.com

 Colleen is a creative instigator and producer based in NYC and originally from the Pacific Northwest.
 She is a graduate from the MA Fashion Studies program at Parsons School of Design and holds a BA in Magazine Journalism from the University of Oregon.
 Her graduate thesis entitled, Dark Creatures, Slutty Grannies and Marimach@ Tomboys, explores the complexities of queer feminine dress practices and intersecting identities while offering a critique of second-wave feminist gender theory.
 Her writing has appeared in magazines, art publications, and in a Lambda Award winning anthology and her professional work spans film, television, publishing, and digital engagement.
 She is dedicated to engaging in and supporting new ways of thinking, imagining, and doing that create space for future possibilities. firstname.lastname@example.org